nekosoffy/data-structures-and-algorithms/README.md

 ## Algorithms

-- **Fibonacci sequence:** An implementation of a function that recursively generates The Fibonacci sequence, and returns an array with the given length of terms.
+- **Fibonacci sequence:** An algorithm that recursively generates the Fibonacci sequence and returns an array with the given length of the sequence's terms.

 - **Merge sort:** A sorting algorithm that follows the divide and conquer paradigm.
 It recursively divides the array into halves, sorts them, and then merges them back together.

-- **Knight Moves:** This implementation calculates the minimum number of moves a knight needs to reach a destination on a chessboard, using a breadth-first search algorithm.
+- **Knight moves:** An algorithm that calculates the minimum number of moves a knight needs to reach a destination on a chessboard, using a breadth-first search algorithm generalized to a graph data structure.